 TSU CATALOG FACT SHEET #16a TUITION & FEES Trinity Southwest University works very hard to keep the cost of tuition and fees as affordable as possible.
 Tuition is charged by the semester credit hour (SCH).
 And you can realize significant savings by registering for larger portions of your degree program, and by paying your registration in full.
 (If you desire a payment program, you will need to consult with an Admissions Advisor for terms and conditions.)
 Because TSU degree programs are nontraditional and self-paced, the length of your active registration (the timeframe allotted for the completion of courses on a given registration) is either two years or five years.
 A two-year active period is granted for all registrations that are less than the full degree program.
 (Example: If the total number of semester credit hours in your degree program is 48, and your initial paid registration is for 24 semester credit hours, then you have two years to complete the courses on that registration.
 And all subsequent registrations will be for two years, until your degree program is completed.)
 A five-year active period is granted for all registrations that include the entire degree program.
-(Example: If the total number of semester credit hours in your degree program is 48, and your initial paid registrations that include the entire degree program.
 (Example: If the total number of semester credit hours in your degree program is 48, and your initial registration includes all 48 SCH, then you have five years to complete the courses on that registration.)
 If you do not complete the courses on your registration during the active period of two or five years, then you can file for an extension (fee is computed on the number of SCH for unfinished courses on that registration).
 Your payment options include check (no cash, please), money order, direct bank draft, bank debit card, or credit card (Visa, MasterCard, American Express, Discover).
-TUITION SCHEDULE\ (PER SCH FOR EACH REGISTRATION PERIOD) CERTIFICATE: 1000.00 PAID IN FULL DIPLOMA: 2000.00 PAID IN FULL UNDERGRADUATE: If your registration is less than 15 SCH If your registration is 15 to 18 SCH If your registration exceeds 18 SCH 25% discount on full program/paid in full 210.00 PER SCH 195.00 PER SCH 175.00 PER SCH GRADUATE : If your registration is less than 15 SCH If your registration is 15 to 18 SCH If your registration exceeds 18 SCH 25% discount on full program/paid in full 275.00 PER SCH 245.00 PER SCH 210.00 PER SCH DOCTORAL : Tuition for one section (15 SCH) Tuition for two sections (30 SCH) Full program (three sections) (45 SCH) 7,500 PAID IN FULL 13,500 PAID IN FULL 17,500 PAID IN FULL \Grants may be available for qualified students.
+TUITION SCHEDULE (PER SCH FOR EACH REGISTRATION PERIOD) CERTIFICATE: 1000.00 PAID IN FULL DIPLOMA: 2000.00 PAID IN FULL UNDERGRADUATE:

+If your registration is less than 15 SCH

+If your registration is 15 to 18 SCH

+If your registration exceeds 18 SCH

+25% discount on full program/paid in full

+GRADUATE:

+If your registration is less than 15 SCH

+If your registration is 15 to 18 SCH

+If your registration exceeds 18 SCH

+450.00 PER SCH

+425.00 PER SCH

+400.00 PER SCH

+400.00 PER SCH

+400.00 PER SCH

+DOCTORAL:

+Tuition per SCH 650.00 PER SCH Full program (42 SCH) 27,300 PAID IN FULL 40% discount on full program/paid in full at time of registration ^{}Grants may be available for qualified students.
 Tuition rates are subject to change at any time.